Atlas975/Notes/OperatingSystems/Page_replacement.md

 > ![[Pasted image 20230118185713.png|450|450]]

 ### Working set replacement
-- This method can also be used periodically to perform working set replacement
+- This method can also be used periodically perform working set replacement
 - These periodic time intervals should be a minimum of twice the period taken to calculate a working set for a process

 > ![[Pasted image 20230118191045.png|450|450]]

+- Pages not in working set should be queued to be written out to disk
+- Each process also has a **page fault frequency** which should be monitored
+    - **Low frequency**: working set too large, can be shrunk to preserve memory
+    - **High frequency**: working set too small, runs into thrashing problem.
+If this is the case it may also be worth pausing the process to free pages